Sällskapet (club): Membership

 Membership of Sällskapet is limited to 2,000, and there are more applications for membership than available places.
 The king of Sweden, Carl XVI Gustaf, is a club member and patron of the club whilst Prince Carl Philip, Duke of Värmland is an honorary member.
-The club's membership is male only, although members may bring female guests into the clubhouse daily after 3 pm.
-Children aged 12 or above may visit the Club accompanied by their parents, boys all day, and girls after 3 pm.
+The club's membership is male only, although members may bring female guests into the clubhouse, except the library and reading rooms, after 3 pm.
+Children aged 12 or above may visit the Club accompanied by their parents, boys all day, and girls after 3 pm and for family functions during weekends.

 Facilities

 The main clubhouse has attractive lounges, games rooms, and a billiards room, as well as coffee rooms, dining rooms, and facilities for private study and work.
 The library houses a collection of over 15,000 books, and is one of the largest private collections in Sweden.
 Members enjoy reciprocal facilities at a number of similar clubs in other countries.
-There is a smoking room, but smoking is not otherwise permitted inside the clubhouse.
+There is a smoking lounge, but smoking is not otherwise permitted inside the clubhouse.